reportportal/agent-js-cucumber/README.md

 ### Launch agent in single thread mode.

 If you launch cucmber in single tread mode , just add agent initialization to the handler.js .
 Without id field.
 .
-You can see this in the example bellow.
+You can see this in the example below.
 Update your configuration file as follows:
 #### handlers.js
 ```javascript